kdavies4/ModelicaRes/doc/index.rst

 - produce various plots and diagrams, and
 - export data to various formats via pandas_.

-The figures are generated via matplotlib_, which offers a rich set of plotting routines.
+The figures are generated via matplotlib_, which offers a rich set of publication-quality plotting routines.
 ModelicaRes has methods to create and automatically label `xy plots`_, Bode_ and Nyquist_ plots, and `Sankey diagrams`_.
 ModelicaRes can be scripted or used in an interactive Python_ session with math and matrix functions from NumPy_.

 .. image:: _static/browse.png
    :scale: 30 %